iterative/dvc.org/content/docs/command-reference/pull.md

  workspace
 ```

-The default remote is used (see `dvc remote default`) unless a specific one is
+Order of priority of remotes:

+1. `remote` specified in a corresponding dvcfile for particular output.
+2. `--remote` CLI option.
+3. `core.remote`config option (see `dvc remote default`).

-given with `--remote`.
-See `dvc remote` for more information on how to configure
+See `dvc remote` for more information on how to configure remotes.
-a remote.

 Without arguments, it downloads all files and directories referenced in the
 current workspace (found in `dvc.yaml` and `.dvc` files) that are missing from